Man struggling with Dementia

 What Timeline Might Work Best for Considering Hospice

-Discussing hospice eligibility criteria and the typical progression of Alzheimer’s and related dementias makes it easier to create a timeline for when the patient should enter hospice.
+Discussing hospice criteria for dementia and the typical progression of Alzheimer’s and related dementias makes it easier to create a timeline for when the patient should enter hospice.

 The Benefits of Hospice for Alzheimer’s and Other Dementias

-Hospice offers benefits for both patients and their loved ones beyond just the immediate support of symptom management and pain relief.
-Some reasons patients and their families choose hospice include:
+Hospice benefits patients and their loved ones beyond the immediate support of symptom management and pain relief.
+Some reasons patients and their families choose to receive hospice care include:

-• Hospice patients tend to have reduced rates of hospitalization because they’re being monitored for potential medical issues
+- Hospice patients tend to have reduced hospitalization rates because they are monitored for potential medical issues.